Custom-Roles-for-TTT/TTT-Jingle-Jam-Roles-2021/README.md

 ttt_randoman_guaranteed_categories   biased_innocent,fun,moderateimpact    // A randomat from these categories is guaranteed be in the randoman's shop, separate categories with commas.
-// Categories: biased_innocent, biased_traitor, biased_zombie, biased, deathtrigger, entityspawn, eventtrigger, fun, gamemode, item, largeimpact, moderateimpact, rolechange, smallimpact, spectator, stats ttt_randoman_guaranteed_randomats    ""   // These events are guaranteed be in the randoman's shop, separate event IDs with commas.
+// Categories: biased_innocent, biased_traitor, biased_zombie, biased, deathtrigger, entityspawn, eventtrigger, fun, gamemode, item, largeimpact, moderateimpact, rolechange, smallimpact, spectator, stats ttt_randoman_guaranteed_randomats    ""   // These events are guaranteed be in the randoman's shop, separate event IDs with commas. ttt_randoman_event_on_unbought_death 1    // Whether a randomat should trigger if a randoman dies and never bought anything that round
 ```

 ## Santa